 Chemotherapy and Fertility

-Fertility loss is also dependent on the size of the follicle pool (or number of oocytes) prior to chemotherapy.
-Given that this number decreases with age, the older the woman, the higher the risk of infertility becomes, because there are fewer oocytes at the outset.
-Unfortunately, there is no way to know for certain how many oocytes a woman has at any point in life, although some tests can estimate this number.
+Fertility loss is also dependent on the size of the follicle pool (or number of oocytes) before chemotherapy.
+Given that this number lowers with age, the older the woman, the higher the risk of infertility becomes, because there are less oocytes at the outset.
+Unfortunately, there is no way to know for certain how many oocytes a woman has at any point in life, but some tests can estimate this number.
 Age can act as a guideline, but it is not an exact science.
-(See assessment of ovarian function below) For example, a study of amenorrhea in breast cancer survivors who received cyclophosphamide, methotrexate, and fluorouracil (CMF) found that 35-40% of women under age 40 did not regain menses, but as many as 80-95% of those over 40 did not.
-This means that somewhere between 5 and 20% of women over 40 DID regain menstruation, even though they were not expected to do so.
+(See assessment of ovarian function below)

 Many studies look at the resumption of the menstrual cycle as a predictor of fertility.
 Pregnancy can not happen without the return of a woman's period.
 But, the return of periods does not necessarily mean you can get pregnant.
-Some studies have reported pregnancy rates in survivors, but it is difficult to know how many were actually attempting to conceive.
+Some studies have reported pregnancy rates in survivors, but it is difficult to know how many were trying to get pregnant.
 One must also think about other variables like how often a woman is having unprotected sex, if her partner has fertility issues, cancer therapies received, and time since therapy.
-Women who do regain menses after therapy are still at risk of entering menopause earlier than women who did not have chemotherapy or radiation.
+Women who do get back menses after therapy are still at risk of starting menopause earlier than women who did not have chemotherapy or radiation.

 Therapies used in preparation for stem cell and bone marrow transplant are likely to cause infertility in women.
 However, studies have found that pre-pubescent girls treated for childhood cancers have a good chance of regaining ovarian function.
 Transplant regimens using busulfan and/or cyclophosphamide are more toxic to a woman's fertility than those using melphalan.

 Radiation Therapy and Fertility